Moir\'e Folded Helical States at the Interfaces of Heterostructures: Helical fluctuations

 Figure~\ref{f4}(c) shows $\Im \chi^{\mathrm{hel}}_{J}(q=0,\omega)$ computed at $\delta=0.85$ for $\alpha=t$, and $T=0.1$.
+For a realistic graphene/$\text{Sb}_2\text{Te}_3$ interface, the temperature $T=0.1t$ corresponds to $\sim 250$ K, indicating that these helical signatures are robust well above cryogenic temperatures.
 The mirror feature at negative frequencies follows from the antisymmetry of the imaginary part.
-The strong peaks at low positive frequencies arises from low-energy interband particle–hole excitations between moiré minibands, whose energies are brought close by the modulation and further reshaped by spin–orbit coupling.
-The helicity current vertex significantly amplifies these transitions, producing a pronounced finite frequency response even at zero momentum.
+The peaks at low positive frequencies arise from low-energy interband particle–hole excitations between moiré minibands, whose energies are brought close by the modulation and further reshaped by spin–orbit coupling.
+The helicity current vertex amplifies these transitions, producing a finite frequency response even at zero momentum.
+The peaks observed in the Lindhard and dynamical susceptibilities (Fig.\ref{f4}) indicate a significant enhancement of the response in the helicity channel.
+At the bare-response level presented here, these features should be interpreted as enhanced helical fluctuations rather than a definitive collective phase.

+The moiré-induced band reconstruction provides a microscopic mechanism that increases the density of states at specific nesting vectors, creating a strong propensity toward collective helical order.While a full treatment of electron–electron interactions is ultimately necessary to unambiguously characterize the microscopic structure of the broken-symmetry phase, the present analysis shows that the moiré-modulated Rashba spin–orbit coupling provides the requisite fluctuation channels to facilitate helical fluctuations at the interface.
+As noted in our related study on moiré ladders \cite{mellado2025sliding}, similar susceptibility enhancements in quasi-1D systems are known to precede the formation of charge-density-wave and sliding-phason phases.